ArrowrIcon Home icon

-Unlike today's train doors which are opened and closed electronically along the length of a train, each door of early trains had to be manually opened and closed.
-So whoever wanted to get in or out had to open and close the doors themselves.
+Unlike today's train doors which are opened with a passenger button and closed electrically along the length of a train, each door of early trains had to be opened and closed manually.
+So whoever wanted to get in or out had to open and close the doors themselves - not the simple procedure that it first appears.
+This page describes and illustrates the procedure.

 Danger and safety of manually opening train doors

 During the 1940s and 1950s, I particularly remember how difficult it was to open train doors from the inside.
-The problem was the handles.
+The problem was the small size and stiffness of the latch which was possibly by design to make sure the door couldn't be opened by accident.

 As there was no central locking mechanism to prevent doors being opened while the train was moving, I suppose it was sensible to make the latches stiff for safety reasons.
 There were certainly notices up about not opening doors until the train came to a standstill.